JonrGull/fullstack-coding-test/README.md

 # Install

-- Install all packages and start the server
+- Install all packages and start the server.

       yarn install && yarn dev

 ## Environmental variables

-- A firebase account and web app is needed to run this app
+- A firebase account and web app is needed to run this app.
 - Use the `example.env.local` to fill in your firebase credentials.
 - Add these variables to their corresponding values found in your firebase project settings: